Toward scalable quantum computations of atomic nuclei: Lattice Hamiltonian

+The Coulomb interaction is long range and delivers small, but important contributions for nuclear structure.
+In pionless EFT, it contributes at next-to-leading order for ground-state energies~\cite{konig2016,Konig:2016utl,Kirscher:2015zoa} and may be treated in perturbation theory~\cite{epelbaum2010} following a nonperturbative ground-state solution.
+Such a perturbative treatment would also be an option in quantum computing contexts, with the obvious challenge that the number of nonzero matrix elements scales like $O(n_q^2)$ (due to being long range and local).
+Efficiently evaluating this contribution either via classical postprocessing or via appropriate quantum algorithms will be an important problem for future work.

-Any refinement, e.g., a more accurate kinetic energy or smeared contacts~\cite{elhatisari2016}, would increase the number of Hamiltonian terms without changing this scaling as long as only short-range interactions are considered.
-It is clear that no other single-particle basis offers a more favorable scaling regarding the number of Hamiltonian terms.
-We adjust the coupling constants such that exact diagonalizations on sufficiently large lattices semi-quantatively reproduce the binding energies of light nuclei (see Appendix~\ref{app:ham} for details).
+We adjust the coupling constants such that exact diagonalizations on sufficiently large lattices semiquantitatively reproduce the binding energies of light nuclei (see Appendix~\ref{app:ham} for details).
 For the quantum computations in this work, we use $L=2$, $a = 2.0\:\text{fm}$, $v = -9.0$, and $w=10.8$.
 On such a small lattice, finite-size corrections are substantial and the two- and three-body binding energies are about 12.9 and 29.5~MeV, respectively.

 The Hamiltonian~(\ref{ham}) conserves isospin, total spin, and their projections, as well as the parity and is invariant under discrete lattice translations.
 The discrete translation symmetry implies that all eigenstates of the Hamiltonian are products of intrinsic states and center-of-mass states.
 The intrinsic eigenstates have vanishing kinetic energy in the three degrees of freedom of the center of mass. ``Spurious'' eigenstates have a finite energy in the center of mass.